nocke/util/README.md

 info(`hello`, ...)
 ```

-Personally I favor the latter.
-There is actually [a test](test/properExports.js#L72) to ensure, I did not forget a singular or group export.
+Personally, I favor the latter for simplicity in what follows.
+Btw: there is actually [a test](test/properExports.js#L72) to ensure, I did not forget an export on either singular or grouped export („default“) side.